 Focusing on your most valuable customer segments allows you to reap greater benefits and accelerate the impact of your CX initiatives.
 That’s a win for your customers and the company.

-When you integrate the foundational learnings from your static journey map into journey mapping software, you’ll also be able to measure, monitor, and optimize the journey in real time, and address any obstacles preventing customers from fully engaging with your brand.
+When you integrate the foundational learnings from your static journey map into journey mapping software, you’ll also be able to measure, monitor, and optimize the journey in real-time, and address any obstacles preventing customers from fully engaging with your brand.

-The ability to demonstrate quantifiable results is critical to securing and sustaining C-suite support for your customer experience program.
+Demonstrating quantifiable results is critical to securing and sustaining C-suite support for your customer experience program.
 This drives momentum that empowers you to increase your impact over time…and your importance within your organization.